alaincimon/qs-curl/README.md

 ## Installation

-These examples use curl and the base shell as provided in modern versions of MacOS.
+These examples use curl and the bash shell as provided in modern versions of MacOS.

 Download or clone this repository to your machine